Gabriel Bortoleto: Early and personal life

-The family also operates KTF Racing, a stock car and kart racing team.
+The family also operates KTF Sports, a Stock Car Pro Series and kart racing team.
 His older brother, Enzo, formerly competed in BRDC British Formula 3.
 Bortoleto is known as "Bibi" amongst his close friends.
 He is managed by A14 Management, a firm owned by Fernando Alonso, and his career is supported by Porto Seguro, O Boticário, Banco de Brasília, and Qualcomm Snapdragon.
 He has been dating computer science student Isabella Bernardini since 2020.
 His racing idol is Ayrton Senna.

 Junior racing career

 Karting (2011–2019)

 Bortoleto began karting in October 2011.
 Bortoleto started competing in the Campeonato Sulbrasileiro de Kart in 2012.
-Aged 11, he moved to Europe to pursue a racing career with support from his family.
+At the age of eleven, he moved to Europe to pursue a racing career with support from his family.
 He remained in karts until 2019, with his most successful year being 2018, where he finished third in the European and World Championships in OK-Junior, and became vice-champion in both the WSK Super Master Series and the Andrea Margutti Trophy.